bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lax-anneli.md

 * Although she was capable in much higher realms of maths, Anneli would always begin where the student was.
 * Lax scrutinised mathematical terms that could cause confusion amongst mathematics students and thereby started mathematics teachers thinking about their approach to teaching such a 'language.'
 She worked to make mathematics teachers in schools in inner-city New York aware of such confusion experienced by students and that thinking was behind the design of her 'Language Linked Approaches to Mathematics' course.
 * This combined course of expository writing and mathematical thinking was so successful that with the Ford Foundation support, Lax expanded the curriculum into several junior and senior high schools in New York City.
-* Throughout this biography Lax has been seen in her many different roles: wife, mother, mathematician, editor and educator.
 * Some of those who knew her as a mentor and friend have been interviewed (either personally or via email) to gain a fuller picture of Lax.
 * Elena Marchisotto, California State University, Northridge, remembers Lax as her supervisor, but more importantly as her friend and mentor.
 * Marchisotto first met Lax while studying for her Ph.D. at New York University in the 1980's.